-Admission to a graduate program is granted by the Dean of Graduate Studies upon the recommendation of the department.
+Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
+Applicants must meet the following requirements for admission in addition to meeting the general university requirements in curriculum and instruction, early childhood education, reading, secondary education, and the art of teaching.

 Review each Admission link above for specific requirements for each program.